dtamayo/reboundx/doc/index.rst

 Get Started!
 ------------

-REBOUNDx is written in C, but we also provide a convenient Python wrapper.
+REBOUNDx is written in C, but we also provide a convenient Python wrapper (that's just as fast).
-You can find installation instructions in the links below.

 :ref:`python_quickstart`